Last Updated On 11th July 2023 By Lauren | Wild Lovely World

 The sign and local notice board gives you some information about the nature reserve and wildlife.
 The reserve is an important haven for birds and wildflowers.
 It is a perfect spot for the bird watcher all year round and the botanist as over 540 species of wildflower have been recorded here.

-Crossing the wooden bridge (which is quite aged in parts and not for the faint hearted!) will lead you to a car park (with a bench resting spot and memorial to local writer Nigel Tranter) and from there you can follow the coastal road back around into the pretty Aberlady village.
+Crossing the wooden bridge (which is quite aged in parts and not for the faint hearted!) will lead you to a car park.
+Here, there is a bench resting spot and memorial to local writer Nigel Tranter.
+From there, you can follow the coastal road back around into the pretty Aberlady village.

 Don’t forget to look back and enjoy beautiful views across the estuary!

-Thanks for reading!
-Have you done this walk?
-What were your highlights?
-Share your comments!
+Are you planning to do this walk?
+Or have you done this walk?
+If so, what were your highlights?
+Share your thoughts in the comments!